 The technical requirements of second minds involve wooden boxes, which have drawers that can be pulled open, and pieces of paper in octavo format (about half of a letter-size sheet).
-We should only write on one side of these papers so that in searching through them, we do not have to take out a paper in order to read it.
+We should only write on one side of these notes so that in searching through them, we do not have to take out a paper in order to read it.
 This doubles the space, but not entirely (since we would not write on both sides of all the notecards).
 This consideration is not unimportant as the arrangement of boxes can, after some decades, become so large that it cannot be easily be used from one's chair.
 In order to counteract this tendency, I recommend taking normal paper and not card stock.

 These are mere externalities, which concern only how easy the card index can be used.
 They do not concern its functionality (Leistung).
 For the inner life of the card index, for the arrangement of notes or its mental history, it is most important that we decide against the systematic ordering in accordance with topics and sub-topics and choose instead a firm fixed place (Stellordnung).
 A system based on content, like the outline of a book) would mean that we make a decision that would bind us to a certain order for decades in advance!
 This necessarily leads very quickly to problems of placement, if we consider the system of communication and ourselves as capable of development.
 The fixed filing place needs no system.
 It is sufficient that we give every notecard a number which is easily seen (in or case on the left of the first line) and that we never change this number and thus the fixed place of the notecard.
 This decision about structure is that reduction of the complexity of possible arrangements, which makes possible the creation of high complexity in the card file and thus makes possible its ability to communicate in the first place.